Shivaansh-Agarwal/Object-Detection-Face-and-Eyes/README.md

+My first implementation of Object Detection using Python and OpenCV.

 # OpenCV Object Detection : Face and Eyes

 For Using Syntax and Learning about openCV the following link is helpful https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_tutorials.html